Want to know how to start healthy eating habits? Wish you could quit eating junk and have a healthy diet instead?

 - Put the salt shaker down.
 Drastically decreasing your sodium intake will detox the body of any extra water weight you might be carrying around.
 High sodium levels lead to high blood pressure, create bloating, and increase inflammation.

-- Replace unhealthy oils and bad fats in your diet like butter, fried foods, or snacks baked in palm oils with healthier oils like olive oil and avocados.
+- Replace unhealthy oils and bad fats or saturated fat in your diet like butter, fried foods, or snacks baked in palm oils with healthier oils like olive oil and avocados.

 - Lastly, start moving your body and exercising.
-Being active decreases the body’s inflammatory properties, which helps your body naturally detox toxins it’s holding.
+Physical activity decreases the body’s inflammatory properties, which helps your body naturally detox toxins it’s holding.

 Healthy Eating Plan for Beginners

 Figuring out what you like to eat and altering how you make it is the easiest first step of this process.
 Do you enjoy tacos?
-Start by using lettuce wraps, a low-fat protein source, skipping the cheese and sour cream, and implementing some vegetables into the mix.
+Start by using lettuce wraps, a low-fat protein source, skipping the cheese and sour cream, and implementing several vegetables per day into the mix.

 Saying no to every single thing we love will likely make us unsuccessful when making this lifestyle change.
 Making alterations in how we cook, what ingredients we choose, and what our portion sizes are will give us satisfaction during mealtime while still staying on track.